-Our nominating and corporate governance committee consists of Marc A. Cohen, Bruce Downey and Elena Prokupets and is chaired by Mr. Cohen.
-The functions of the nominating and corporate governance committee include:
+Upon the effectiveness of the registration statement of which this prospectus forms a part, our nominating and corporate governance committee will consist of Marc A. Cohen, Bruce Downey and Elena Prokupets and will be chaired by Mr. Cohen.
+The functions of the nominating and corporate governance committee will include: